 1. Intel 386 2.
 Intel 486 3.
 Pentium 4.
 Pentium Pro 5.
 Pentium II 6.
 Pentium III 7.
 Motorola 68000 8.
 Motorola 68020 9.
 Motorola 68040 etc.

 - Reduced Instruction Set Computer (RISC) –

-RISC or Reduced Instruction Set Computer is a computer architecture where instruction are simple and designed to get executed quickly.
-Instructions get completed in one clock cycle this is because of the optimization of instructions and pipelining (a technique that allows for simultaneous execution of parts, or stages, of instructions to more efficiently process instructions).
+RISC or Reduced Instruction Set Computer is a computer architecture where instruction is simple and designed to get executed quickly.
+Instructions get completed in one clock cycle this is because of the optimization of instructions and pipelining (a technique that allows for simultaneous execution of parts, or stages, of instructions more efficiently process instructions).
 RISC makes use of multiple registers to avoid large interactions with memory.
 It has few addressing nodes.